UIUC-ECE374B/sp24.github.io/_policies/cheating.md

 This policy statement is unfortunately necessary, thanks to the actions of a tiny minority of students.
 If you have any questions or concerns, please do not hesitate to ask during the lecture, lab, office hours, on Piazza, or by email.

-tl;dr Links to an external site.: Be honest.
+[TL;DR] Be honest.
 Cite your sources.
 We mean it.
 If you need help, please ask. <!-- Don't be stupid! -->

 #### Our expectations